Zebedee Coltrin: The School of the Prophets and Kirtland Temple manifestations

 From January to April 1833, Coltrin participated with a few select Latter Day Saint leaders (referred to as "the first elders of the Church") in the School of the Prophets at Kirtland.
 The School was a gathering in brotherly fellowship for learning, instruction, and purification—all in preparation for what the Prophet Joseph Smith had promised would be the exquisite, intensely sublime spiritual experiences.
 As part of the School, Coltrin was one of the elders present when the Word of Wisdom was first revealed to Smith.

 Three years later, Coltrin was a regular participant in religious experiences in the upper room of the Kirtland Temple from January through April, an antecedent to the temple's dedication in 1836—which Coltrin years later compared to the "day of Pentecost."
-Coltrin experienced "cloven tongues [glossolalia] as of fire" along with fellow participants "as the Spirit gave them utterance ...
+Coltrin experienced "cloven tongues as of fire" (or glossolalia) along with fellow participants "as the Spirit gave them utterance ...
 The angels of God rested upon the Temple and we heard their voices singing heavenly music."